lohmander/webapi/README.md

 api.Add(`/items/(?P<id>\d+)$`, &Item{}, Teapot, AnotherMiddleware, AndSoOn)
 ```

-You can also apply middleware directly to a handler with the `webapi.Apply`-function, such in the multiple handlers per endpoint example above.
+You can also apply middleware directly to a handler with the `webapi.Apply` function, as seen in the multiple handlers per endpoint example above.

 ### URL parameters